-

 Bessie Lanier Smith

-1924-1966 Bessie Lanier was born in Virginia but graduated Arts High in 1942 with a major in music.
-She was prominent in the Clinton Hill anti-poverty activities with United Community Corporation and as a community leader in Clinton Hill.
-She was first president of the area UCC leader board for Clinton Hill (Area Board 3).…
+1924-1966 Bessie Lanier Smith was prominent in the Clinton Hill anti-poverty activities with United Community Corporation and as a community leader in Clinton Hill.
+She was first president of the area UCC leader board for Clinton Hill (Area Board 3) also known as People’s Action Group.
+Before UCC came to Newark, Bessie and her husband…

 -